Obituary of Thaddeus "Jr." M. Wamsley

 He was preceeded in death by his father, Thaddeus Wamsley, Sr. , his mother, Mable (Amen) Wamsley, brothers, Max Wamsley and Marion Wamsley, and sister, Velna Wamsley.

 To continue Jr.’s support of his grandchildren, in lieu of flowers, a memorial donation can be made to the Epilepsy Foundation of Colorado (www.epilepsycolorado.org) in Thaddeus’s memory.
-Donations can also be left or sent to Love Funeral Home, 377 15th Street, Burlington, CO 80807.To plant a tree in memory of Thaddeus "Jr." Wamsley, please visit Tribute Store
+Donations can also be left or sent to Love Funeral Home, 377 15th Street, Burlington, CO 80807.To plant a beautiful memorial tree in memory of Thaddeus "Jr." Wamsley, please visit our Tree Store

 Honoring Lives...
 Celebrating Memories